 “Needs in Lebanon and Jordan are no less severe, as the region grapples with funding cuts and the impacts of the global economic downturn.
 Humanitarian need, once limited to refugees, is now widespread amongst all population groups.
 80% of the Lebanese population lives below the poverty line.
 More than half of the Jordanian population is now vulnerable to food insecurity.
 It is critical that these host countries receive longer-term guarantees from the international community, assuring them of support for the foreseeable future.

 “Against an ever more challenging backdrop, IRC teams continue to serve refugees and local communities with new and innovative solutions.
-In Lebanon, I had the privilege to visit our groundbreaking program with Sesame Workshop - Ahlan Simsim - now the single largest early childhood intervention in the history of humanitarian response.
+In Lebanon, I had the privilege to visit our groundbreaking programme with Sesame Workshop - Ahlan Simsim - now the single largest early childhood intervention in the history of humanitarian response.
 Over five years, Ahlan Simsim has pioneered new approaches to remote learning and technology solutions, reaching children wherever they are.
-With increased support and partnership, Ahlan Simsim can grow -- leveraging the strong foundations of partnership, locally-owned solutions and the trust we’ve built as a program for the past five years to scale up solutions for widespread long-term impact, putting years of lessons learned to work for millions more children in the Middle East and North Africa.
+With increased support and partnership, Ahlan Simsim can grow - leveraging the strong foundations of partnership, locally-owned solutions and the trust we’ve built as a programme for the past five years to scale up solutions for widespread long-term impact, putting years of lessons learned to work for millions more children in the Middle East and North Africa.
 In Jordan, the IRC is working with the European Bank for Reconstruction and Development on an innovative finance advisory model, bringing together the strengths of international financial institutions, donors and humanitarian and development actors to better serve both local communities and amplify the impact of investment.
 In Syria, the IRC’s Airbel Impact Lab is piloting new “Seed Security” approaches to ensure farmers can withstand growing climate shocks and build their resilience with climate-adapted seeds, reaching 100,000 people over the next five years.

-"Syrians and their neighbors have paid a heavy price for the loss of attention by the international community.
+"Syrians and their neighbours have paid a heavy price for the loss of attention by the international community.
 The earthquake in February exposed a graphic truth: a forgotten crisis is not a resolved crisis.
-Syrians and their neighbors can ill afford to remain at the mercy of events, trapped by circumstance and vulnerable to shock.
+Syrians and their neighbours can ill afford to remain at the mercy of events, trapped by circumstance and vulnerable to shock.
 What we need is energy and funding for recovery, for innovative solutions that strike at the heart of the realities on the ground, for families to rebuild their lives and break free from the cycle of poverty and suffering.”